Two new books

 Consider Phlebas

 This is still going well, and I am hooked into the action scenes.
 Banks does write well, especially in his early books.
-Mind you, this is going to have stiff competition as I am going to treat myself to a copy of John Naughton’s book about the internet later today, which I have been after … Keep reading
+Mind you, this is going to have stiff competition as I am going to treat myself to a copy of John Naughton’s book about the internet later today, which I have been after for a while.

 Current Reading